 Gene Tunney will forever be a truly great boxer, one of the best to ever step into the ring.
 A clever strategist with excellent footwork, superb defense and tremendous courage, he fought in one of the most competitive eras in boxing history and retired with a record of 65-1-1.
 The necessity of writing these two sentences at the beginning of a profile on Tunney betrays a rather cruel irony.
 Sadly, this all-time great, the only fighter to ever defeat both Harry Greb and Jack Dempsey, never received the acclaim that he deserved.
 While the story of Gene Tunney is a true rags-to-riches tale of persistence, guts and bucking long odds — in other words, pure Americana — his country never embraced him the way it did Dempsey or Joe Louis, and one can argue he has never assumed his rightful position as one of prizefighting’s true immortals.

-While the Tunney’s Irish-Catholic family wasn’t destitute, they did struggle to make ends meet, the father toiling as a stevedore 12 hours a day in New York and earning only $15 a week to support a family with seven children.
+While Tunney’s Irish-Catholic family wasn’t destitute, they did struggle to make ends meet, the father toiling as a stevedore twelve hours a day in New York and earning only $15 a week to support a family with seven children.
 John Tunney had come to America with his wife Mary in 1880; their first child, James Joseph, born in 1897, acquired the name ‘Gene’ after his youngest sister found ‘James’ impossible to pronounce.
 Like many Irish-Catholic parents, the Tunney’s hoped Gene would enter the priesthood, but his father played a direct role in his becoming not a priest, but a pugilist.

 Like so many Irishmen at the time, John Tunney loved boxing, no doubt in part because the Irish were dominating the sport; in 1890 five of the seven championships were held by fighters of Irish ancestry, and men such as Jack “Nonpareil” Dempsey and John L. Sullivan were legends.
 Tunney himself had fought back in Ireland and in New York he regularly attended “smokers,” illegal fight shows held on Friday and Saturday nights, and no doubt he also saw his share of brawls on the docks in New York City.
 So when his bookish son began to suffer the torments of bullying on his walk home from school, the father decided the sensible thing was to teach him how to defend himself.
 When he turned ten-years-old, Gene received a pair of boxing gloves as a birthday present.